-How to Gain Weight Advice and Free Calculator
+How to Gain Weight: Advice and Calorie Calculator

 In today's society with a high rate of obesity and weight problems there is a lot of emphasis on losing weight rather than gaining weight.

 Weight gain is an increase in your body weight.
 This can be either an increase in excess fluids such as water, muscle mass, or fat deposits.
 Surprisingly gaining weight isn't something that some people find easy to do, just as it is in losing weight, a little planning and attention to good nutrition can help you gain weight.

 When on a weight gaining diet don't be tempted to add calories to your meals by choosing unhealthy foods such as french fries.
 You should still eat balanced meals with the correct amounts of fats, proteins, and carbohydrates - these figures are automatically calculated for you in our calculator.

 Are There Dangers to Being Too Thin?

 Those who are very thin tend to have weaker immune systems, often making them more prone to infections, surgical complications, and slower recovery times for illness.
 They tend to have low muscle mass, and less than ideal hair, teeth, and skin composition.
 They may also have disruptions in their ability to regulate hormones and protect bone health.

 Clipart image of bathroom weighing scale.